keras-team/keras/docs/templates/scikit-learn-api.md

 # Wrappers for the Scikit-Learn API

-You can use `Sequential` Keras models (single-input only) as part of your Scikit-Learn workflow via the wrappers found at `keras.wrappers.scikit_learn.py`.
+You can use `Sequential` (or single-input/output `Model`) Keras models as part of your Scikit-Learn workflow via the wrappers found at `keras.wrappers.scikit_learn.py`.

 There are two wrappers available: